 Introduction to Feature Stores

+An overview of feature stores in ML

+A feature store functions as a single pane of glass for generating, sharing, and analyzing all available features across the organization.
+It is a repository where anyone on an ML team can easily find previously-created features.
+But a feature store is much more than just a repository.
+It is also a data transformation service where users can manipulate raw data and store it as features ready to be used by any machine learning model immediately.
+This service significantly reduces duplicate work, which accelerates time to production and reduces complexity.

 Seamless feature engineering

 Feature engineering is the process of generating new features (ie: comparing a person’s current spending to the average amount spent over the last 3 months).
 These features must be consistent for model training with historical data as well as model prediction with real-time data.